The Nucleus of an Atom Contains: Understanding the Heart of Matter

 Scientists have developed several models to understand the complex structure of atomic nuclei.
 The liquid drop model, proposed by Niels Bohr and John Archibald Wheeler in 1939, treats the nucleus as a drop of incompressible nuclear fluid.
 This model successfully explains nuclear fission and certain aspects of nuclear binding energy, considering the nucleus as a cohesive whole where nucleons interact similarly to molecules in a liquid.

-The shell model, developed independently by Maria Goeppert Mayer and J. Jensen in the late 1940s, applies quantum mechanical principles to explain nuclear structure.
-Worth adding: hans D. This model suggests that nucleons occupy discrete energy levels or shells within the nucleus, similar to electrons in atomic orbitals.
-The shell model explains nuclear magic numbers—certain proton or neutron counts (2, 8, 20, 28, 50, 82, and 126) that correspond to particularly stable nuclei with filled nuclear shells And it works..
+The shell model, developed independently by Maria Goeppert Mayer and J. This model suggests that nucleons occupy discrete energy levels or shells within the nucleus, similar to electrons in atomic orbitals.
+Jensen in the late 1940s, applies quantum mechanical principles to explain nuclear structure.
+That's why hans D. The shell model explains nuclear magic numbers—certain proton or neutron counts (2, 8, 20, 28, 50, 82, and 126) that correspond to particularly stable nuclei with filled nuclear shells Still holds up..

 Easier said than done, but still worth knowing.